Pathé News

-Pathé News was a producer of newsreels and documentaries from 1910 to 1970 in the United Kingdom.
+Pathé News was a British-French producer of newsreels and documentaries from 1910 to 1970 in the United Kingdom.
 Its founder, Charles Pathé, was a pioneer of moving pictures in the silent era.
-The Pathé News archive is known today as British Pathé.
+The Pathé News archive is known today as "British Pathé".
 Its collection of news film and movies is fully digitised and available online.

+Pathé News was a subsidiary of the French Pathé Group, which today remains one of Europe’s leading film industry players.

 History

-Its roots lie in 1896 Paris, France, when Société Pathé Frères was founded by Charles Pathé and his brothers, who pioneered the development of the moving image.
+Its roots lie in 1896 Paris, France, when Société Pathé Frères was founded by Charles Pathé and his brothers.
 Charles Pathé adopted the national emblem of France, the cockerel, as the trademark for his company.
 After the company, now called Compagnie Générale des Éstablissements Pathé Frère Phonographes & Cinématographes, invented the cinema newsreel with Pathé-Journal.
 French Pathé began its newsreel in 1908 and opened a newsreel office in Wardour Street, London in 1910.

 The newsreels were shown in the cinema and were silent until 1928.
 At first, they ran for about four minutes and were issued fortnightly.
 During the early days, the camera shots were taken from a stationary position but the Pathé newsreels captured events such as Franz Reichelt's fatal parachute jump from the Eiffel Tower and suffragette Emily Davison's fatal injury by a racehorse at the 1913 Epsom Derby.

 During the First World War, the cinema newsreels were called the Pathé Animated Gazettes, and for the first time this provided newspapers with competition.
 After 1918, British Pathé started producing a series of cinemazines, in which the newsreels were much longer and more comprehensive.
 By 1930, British Pathé was covering news, entertainment, sport, culture, and women's issues through programmes including the Pathétone Weekly, the Pathé Pictorial, the Gazette and Eve’s Film Review.

 In 1927, the company sold British Pathé (both the feature film and the newsreel divisions) to First National.
 (French Pathé News continued until 1980, and the library is now part of the Gaumont-Pathé collection.)
 Pathé changed hands again in 1933, when it was acquired by British International Pictures, which was later known as Associated British Picture Corporation.
 In 1958, it was sold again to Warner Bros. and became Warner-Pathé.
 Pathé eventually stopped producing the cinema newsreel in February 1970 as it could no longer compete with television.
 During the newsreels' run, the narrators included Bob Danvers-Walker, Dwight Weist, Dan Donaldson, André Baruch and Clem McCarthy among others.